Search Marriage & Divorce Records, Warrants, State Records Free

 • The Fair Housing Act – oversees issues surrounding housing discrimination.

-• State, County, and City Employment Laws – offer additional protections and vary between jurisdictions.
+• State, County & City Employment Laws – offer additional protections and vary between jurisdictions.

 If a background check was used discriminatorily, individuals may contact the Equal Employment Opportunity Commission or EEOC at +1-800-669-4000 or +1-800-669-6820 (TTY).